East Asian religions: Terminology

 Despite a wide variety of terms, the traditions described as "Far Eastern religions", "East Asian religions" or "Chinese religions" are recognized by scholars as a distinct religious family.

-Syncretism is a common feature of East Asian religions, often making it difficult to recognise individual faiths.
-Further complications arise from the inconsistent use of many terms.
-"Tao religion" is often used for Taoism itself, as well as being used for many Tao-based new religious movements.
+Syncretism is a common feature among East Asian religions, often making it difficult to recognize individual faiths from one another: practitioners frequently draw on multiple traditions at once, and deities, rituals, and doctrines are shared, adapted, and transformed across religious boundaries rather than confined or bound to a single system.
+Further complications arise due to the inconsistent use of many terms.
+For example, "Tao religion" is used for both Taoism itself and for the many Tao-based new religious movements that have emerged.

-"Far Eastern religion" or "Taoic religion" may refer only to faiths incorporating the concept of Tao, may include Chan and Japanese Buddhism, or may inclusively refer to all Asian religions.
+Similarly, "Far Eastern religion" or "Taoic religion" may refer only to faiths incorporating the concept of Tao, may include Chan and Japanese Buddhism, or may inclusively refer to all Asian religions.